 A Looming Crisis

 The current doctor shortage encompasses both primary care physicians and specialists, however.
-North Carolina, Nebraska and Washington rank among the most hard hit areas.
-Primary care physicians earn less than specialists in most cases.
+North Carolina, Nebraska and Washington rank among the most hard-hit areas.
+Also, primary care physicians earn less than specialists in most cases.
 Today, only one in four physicians opts for a general medical practice.

 The Residency Gap

 For several decades, the United States has trained an insufficient number of physicians in hospital residencies to meet projected demand.
-During the Clinton Administration, policymakers severely restricted reimbursements to medical facilities by Medicare for residency positions.
-The rules essentially capped the number of available paid residencies at many financially-strapped hospitals to posts available in 1996.
+Furthermore, during the Clinton Administration, policymakers severely restricted reimbursements to medical facilities by Medicare for residency positions.
+Additionally, the rules essentially capped the number of available paid residencies at many financially-strapped hospitals to posts available in 1996.

 This situation fueled an existing provider shortage in under-served locations.
 In order to sit for specialized medical board certification examinations, physicians must complete a variable number of years of residency training following their internships.
 Now, as a new wave of retirements loom, experts predict a serious doctor shortage by 2025.

 Filling Occupational Shortages